FTCThunderbots/2014-Code/README.md

 This is all of the Thunderbots Programming from the 2014-2015 ftc game Cascade Effect.

-All of it is open source.
+All of the code is open source.